AirPod EMF Radiation: Risks, Safety, and Expert Advice

 I then took measurements in two ways:

-- With both AirPod’s very close to the Trifield Sensor
+- With both AirPods very close to the Trifield Sensor

 - With one AirPod pro close to the sensor, and the other unit about a head's width away.

-The important number’s to look at in these pictures are not the large ones, but the “Peak” level’s in the top left of the screen.
+The important numbers to look at in these pictures are not the large ones, but the “Peak” level's in the top left of the screen.

-Because Radio Waves transmit data in packets, EMF meters like the Trifield in the picture read the radiation levels with the Peak reading instead of the regular one.
+Since radio waves transmit data in packets, EMF meters like the Trifield in the picture read the radiation levels with the Peak reading instead of the regular one.

 If you've read my article called “What is a High EMF Reading” you'll see that the current consensus is that living spaces should have RF radiation levels of under 1 mW/m^2, or about 7 times less than the AirPod pros emit (at very close range).

-Now, obviously this is an imperfect test.
-So, what I really want you to take away from this is the fact that AirPod’s do emit a fairly high amount of EMF radiation, in close proximity to your skin and brain.
+Now, obviously, this is an imperfect test.
+So, what I really want you to take away from this is the fact that AirPods do emit a fairly high amount of EMF radiation, in close proximity to your skin and brain.

 Here is a video example of another gentleman measuring the RF radiation emissions from the AirPods Pro so you can get a more visual example.

-Ok, now that we’ve discovered the fact that AirPod’s do in fact emit radiation and how they work, let’s talk specifically about whether or not they are safe.
+Ok, now that we've discovered the fact that AirPods do in fact emit radiation and how they work, let's talk specifically about whether or not they are safe.

-Are AirPod’s Safe?
+Are AirPods Safe?

-Now, I’ve covered the topic of RF radiation dangers and their health risks extensively in other articles, so this will be a bit more high level and highlight oriented, however there is quite a bit to cover.
+Now, I've covered the topic of RF radiation dangers and their health risks extensively in other articles, so this will be a bit more high-level and highlight-oriented, however, there is quite a bit to cover

-First of all, RF radiation from Bluetooth devices like Apple’s airpods absolutely has the potentially to be harmful to human health.
-At this point, I think that this is fairly well established.
+First of all, RF radiation from Bluetooth devices like Apple's AirPods has the potential to be harmful to human health.

 Even regulatory agencies recognize that too much EMF radiation exposure is harmful, which is why they put in place limits like SAR in the first place.

-I mentioned above that Apple does not have to disclose SAR levels for Airpods, however they still have to be below certain guidelines.
+I mentioned above that Apple does not have to disclose SAR levels for Airpods, however, they still have to be below certain guidelines.

 In fact, before you found this article you may have come across articles mentioning that “250 scientists warn of Airpod cancer risk,” or something to that effect.